 1. Bankruptcy will haunt me forever.

-“It’s the big scarlet letter B myth,” said Charles Phelan, founder of debt management company, Zipdebt.
-He explained that some people seeking debt relief believe that everyone will know they’ve been through a bankruptcy and they will never be able to financially rebound.
+Of all the bankruptcy myths, this one is the most pervasive.
+“It’s the big scarlet letter B myth,” said Charles Phelan, founder of debt management company ZipDebt.
+He explained that some people seeking debt relief believe that everyone will know they’ve been through a bankruptcy and they’ll never be able to financially rebound.
 While the process of filing a bankruptcy can be arduous and is not to be taken lightly, it also won’t ruin you, Phelan said.

 2. My credit will never recover.